AAACS Thesis Guidelines

 For students writing a one-term or honor’s thesis: during the term preceding your thesis work, and after conducting preliminary research, develop a proposal in consultation with an advisor.
 (Guidelines for the proposal are described below.)
 Submit this proposal by May 1st for fall term or honors theses, and by November 1st for winter term theses.
-Email the proposal to Denise Begin.
+Email the proposal to Denise Begin and to the Chair of your program.
 The AAACS committee will review the proposals at their next meeting.

 Instructions for Beginning your Thesis

 Choose a topic that you can be passionate about.
 A good topic should be narrow enough for you to research and write about in a limited period of time and broad enough to connect with wider questions and spheres of inquiry.

 We recommend that you choose a topic familiar to you.
 Consider the research you have written in AAS or ACS courses and the questions and issues you raised in that work.
 Review the syllabi of courses you liked and consider the texts, novels, stories, films and other analytic and creative work you encountered.
 All of these could help you formulate a topic for your thesis.

 Students should meet with a prospective advisor from the AAACS faculty (listed on the website and catalog) during the term before you plan to start your thesis.
 Although faculty do not want to limit your thesis choices, it may make sense to choose an area of study related to your coursework, or a research area or methodology with which a faculty member is familiar.
 This allows us to better direct your reading and critique your contributions to the literature.

 We are aware that there may be times when a student will want or need to choose an advisor who is not a member of the program.
 In this case, the student should petition the AAACS Committee through their program chair, stating clearly the rationale for choosing an external advisor.